Committee

 Sharon Chism

-Sharon Chism is a 1991 Iowa State graduate in Ag Business, and has worked with soil throughout her career.
-She is a grain farmer and ag consultant working with absentee land owners and farmers.
-Sharon specializes in repairing/improving fragile areas of fields to make the soil more profitable and the land easier to farm through field efficiency and drainage.
+Sharon Chism is a grain farmer and 1991 Iowa State University graduate in Ag Business.
+She has worked with soil throughout her career.
+As an ag consultant, she works with absentee landowners and farmers.
+Sharon specializes in repairing and improving fragile areas of fields to make the soil more profitable and the land easier to farm through field efficiency and drainage.
+Sharon volunteered to help plan the leadership conference to sustain the learning and networking opportunities this conference provides to farmers and agribusiness women across the great state of Iowa.

 Marilee Jones